timoxley/scriptloader/Readme.md

   console.log('it is loaded')
 })

-// also pass target document where you want the script to be loaded load(iframe.contentWindow.document, '//cdnjs.cloudflare.com/ajax/libs/json3/3.2.5/json3.min.js', function(err, script) {
+// you can also specify a target document where you want the script to be loaded load(iframe.contentWindow.document, '//cdnjs.cloudflare.com/ajax/libs/json3/3.2.5/json3.min.js', function(err, script) {
   console.log('it is loaded')
 })